 COTERIE

-New Yorkbased womenswear trade show Coterie, owned by UBM, kicks off 2019 with compelling collections, an engaging panel and inspiring environments.
+New York-based womenswear trade show Coterie, owned by UBM, kicks off 2019 with compelling collections, an engaging panel and inspiring environments.
 A highlight of the upcoming resort and spring shows will be the presentation of relevant A/W collections from Colombia and Brazil.
 South America’s most stylish countries will entice buyers with luxurious leathers and their tradition for high-quality knits.
 Beauty @ Coterie continues to develop every season.
-The February show will feature the addition of more natural and clean beauty brands including discoveries from Australia.
+The February show will feature the addition of more natural and clean beauty brands, including discoveries from Australia.

 Furthermore, Coterie will present a panel discussion on how to work with influencers and social media.
-Lastly, the show continues its work with the UN to raise awareness of, and recognize brands incorporating UN’s Sustainable Development Goals into their production and business practice.
+Lastly, the show continues its work with the UN to raise awareness of, and recognize, brands incorporating the UN’s Sustainable Development Goals into their production and business practice.

 February 25–27, 2019